Takhatpur: Political scenario

 Mrs. Harshita Pandey Ex president of Chhattisgarh State women commission and presently member of National women commission is a prominent women BJP leader from Takhatpur but lost the State Assembly election in 2018.
 She is daughter of Late Shri Manharanlal Pandey (Ex Home Minister of MP).

+Mr. Indrajeet Singh Thakur is Appointed as Notary Advocate in Takhatpur Consistency.

 Mr Anirudh Dwivedi two times state leader of abvp does work for welfare of students and he was teacher also.